ansys/pymeilisearch/doc/source/contributing.rst

 Adhere to code style
 --------------------

-PyMeilisearch follows the PEP8 standard as outlined in the `PyAnsys Developer's Guide
-<PyAnsys Developer's Guide_>`_ and implements style checking using
+PyMeilisearch follows the PEP8 standard as outlined in :ref:`pep8` in the *PyAnsys Developer's Guide* and implements style checking using `pre-commit <precommit_>`_.
-`pre-commit <precommit_>`_.

 To ensure your code meets minimum code styling standards, run these commands::